rtfeldman/elm-css/README.md

 **e.g.**

-You want `z-index`, but `elm-css` does not implement it yet.
-So we define it ourselves:
+You want `z-index`, but suppose `elm-css` did not implement it.
+We would define it ourselves:

 ```elm
 import Css exposing (..)